WebComponentsGuide/webcomponents.guide/tutorials/mastodon-toot-embed/properties-and-methods.md

 TootEmbedElement.define()
 ```

-And we can persist the value to a attribute using `setAttribute`:
+And we can persist the value to an attribute using `setAttribute`:

 ```js
 class TootEmbedElement extends HTMLElement {